Transylvanian Society of Dracula

 The Transylvanian Society of Dracula (TSD) is a cultural-historic, non-profit, non-governmental organization.
 Its members include Romanian and international scholars, folklorists, historians, esoterists, writers, cultural anthropologists, and individuals interested in comparative religion, magic and mythology.
 The TSD organizes scholarly activities both in Romania and abroad, as well as tours to sites of TSD interest in Romania.

 Some high ranked Romanian members make money out of the touristic activities of the organization, through the Company of Mysterious Journeys tourist agency.
 Modifications to this agency have occurred since the founder Nicolae Paduraru died.
-The Halloween 2011 tour, for example, did not include Bran Castle or Curtea Veche -in spite of what was published in their web site-, but it included a beauty pageant.
-One of the Romanian members of TSD working at the agency was one of the presenters of such pageant.
+The Halloween 2011 tour, for example, did not include Bran Castle or Curtea Veche -in spite of what was published on their website, but it included a beauty pageant.
+One of the Romanian members of TSD working at the agency was one of the presenters of the pageant.